dorisavedikian/Reconciliation_Project/README.md

 - [nalt_preflabel.tsv]() had 76,932 rows ---> reconciled to beta prepared.tsv resulted in [744 reconciled nalt terms]()

 - [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> I added a suffix to each URI using this script [here]() so they would be considered unique and I ran the service and it worked.
-X beta prepared labels were reconciled to [X pref labels in the nalt.]()
+X beta prepared labels were reconciled to [X alt labels in the nalt.]()

 Post reconciliation process in openRefine:
 - Double check the unmatched labels by seperating the reconciliation into two seperate excel files / outputs ("matched" and "unmatched"), than use excel to filter the Score column in the "unmatched" version....If there are perfect matches that for some minor reason (ie, a comma or case difference) did not get matched, it will score 100% despite it not being "picked up" by the openRefine application